You were not buried

 It begins in:

-*Prayer, where our roots learn how to draw from God instead of people
+*Prayer, where our roots learn how to draw from God instead of people.

-*Worship, which pleases God and honours him and aligns our heart with his truth
+*Worship, which pleases God and honours him and aligns our heart with his truth.

-*The Word, where truth anchors us against shifting emotions
+*The Word, where truth anchors us against shifting emotions.

 *Church and community, where roots intertwine and grow stronger together.

 Just as a tulip establishes its root system in cold soil, a woman establishes spiritual authority in seasons that feel uncomfortable, quiet, or unseen.
 What looks like stillness is fortification.
+She is being prepared for the moment when the conditions are right, the roots are deep and able to protect her from the weather and outside forces.
+Then she is meant to rise.

 Then when spring comes, she does not struggle to bloom.
 She rises naturally, supported by the work already done below the surface.